dfelinto/blender-manual/manual/interface/controls/buttons/menus.rst

 Select menu appears as an icon and/or text with down arrow on the right side of the button.
 The menu options are shown with :kbd:`LMB` click on the button.
 The selected option is then shown as active on the menu button.
+You can also use :kbd:`Ctrl-Wheel` to cycle through options without opening the menu.

 .. container:: lead